pkrumins/dnode/README.markdown

 Protocol
 ========

-DNode uses newline-terminated JSON messages.
+dnode uses newline-terminated JSON messages.
 Each side of the connection may request that a method be invoked on the other side.

 Data Fields